 The enzyme concentrate is formulated into a final enzyme preparation.
-The enzyme concentrate may be intended for a single enzyme preparation or a blend with other food enzymes and formulated as a liquid product depending on the characteristics of the intended food process in which it will be used.
+The enzyme concentrate may be intended for a single enzyme preparation or a blend with other food enzymes and formulated as a liquid product or a granulate depending on the characteristics of the intended food process in which it will be used.